turingschool/front-end-curriculum/projects/module-2/flash-cards.md

 * Not Yet: Application crashes (game is not playable) or has missing functionality or bugs.

 ### JavaScript & Style / Functional Programming

+On track looks like:
 - Code is divided into logical components each with a clean, single responsibility
 - Array prototype methods are used to iterate instead of `for` loops
 - Variables and functions are consistently and appropriately named
 - Code leverages JavaScript's truthy/falsey principles
 - Demonstrates efforts towards making functions pure when possible. *Note: Purity is not possible for every function in a FE application.
 Strive for it only when it makes sense.*

-- WOW option: Effectively implements one or more closures throughout project.  *Note: See Closures lesson on the Module 2 lessons page as a resource.*
+WOW Option: Effectively implements one or more closures throughout project.  *Note: See Closures lesson on the Module 2 lessons page as a resource.*

 ### Testing

+On track looks like:
 - Application has a robust and thorough test suite that covers all functions.
 - Test suite is organized (each function is tested in its own `it` block).
 - All scenarios/outcomes/paths are tested for your functions, including happy and sad paths.
 - Rather than using the production dataset, a small sample dataset is stored in its own file and used for testing.
   - Sample data has been crafted to create the scenarios needed for thorough testing.
 - There are no failing/pending tests upon submission

-- WOW option: `beforeEach` hook is used to DRY up test files
+WOW Option: mocha's `beforeEach` hook is used to DRY up test files

 Project is due at **9PM on Thursday of Week 1**.